LiamWRyan/PropertyAssessmentGUI/README.md

 # **Project: Property Assessment GUI**
 ## Purpose
-Using the Edmonton Open Data Portal API or a previously cached CSV allow users to view and query properties in the Edmonton area.
+Using the Edmonton Open Data Portal API or a previously cached CSV to allow users to view and query properties in the Edmonton area.
 ### Technologies Utilized
 - Java/JavaFX/InteliJ IDEA
 - Edmontons Open Portal API